rnato35/one-click-aws-eks/docs/DEPLOYMENT_GUIDE.md

 # Deployment Guide

-This guide covers the complete deployment process using GitOps methodology.
+This guide covers the complete deployment process using manual deployment.

 ## Prerequisites